tonini/karma.el/README.md

 }
 ```

-The `config-file` and the `karma-command` paths need to be relative or absoulte
+The `config-file` and the `karma-command` paths need to be relative or absolute
-to the your project directory.
+to your project directory.

 ### Interactive Commands